 Black River & Western Railroad

-Jennie Utsinger: The Black River & Western Railroad serves freight customers and offers passenger excursions, so your train enthusiast can ride in a "working" steam train.
+Jennie Utsinger said: The Black River & Western Railroad serves freight customers and offers passenger excursions, so your train enthusiast can ride in a "working" steam train.
 Themed excursions, such as the Pumpkin Train or the North Pole Express are offered, as well as sightseeing excursions.
 Next to the station, visitors can step into a restored baggage car, which houses the railroad museum, to look at a model train and learn about railroad history.

 Cost: from $10 (ages 3-11); from $16 (ages 12 and up); free (children under age 3)